-- 9.01 The regular workweek shall be five (5) days, Monday to Friday, of eight (8) hours each.
+9.01 The regular workweek shall be five (5) days, Monday to Friday, of eight (8) hours each.
 The regular hours of work shall be 8:00 a.m. to 12:00 Noon; 12:30 p.m. to 4:30 p.m.
-If agreed upon by the Employer and a simple majority of the Employees, the lunch period may be from 12:00 Noon to 1:00 p.m. with quitting time at 5:00 p.m. or from 8:30 a.m. to 5:30 p.m. with one hour for lunch. - 9.02 All Employees shall be at their places of work with their tools at the starting time of their shift.
-All travel time, before and after an employee's regular hours of work, shall be paid at the straight time rate of pay. - 9.03 Journeymen shall install all refrigeration and air-conditioning work in accordance with Municipal Rule, Code Requirements, contract specifications, in safe and workmanlike manner. - 9.04(a) The Union shall not supply members to any company or Employer who is not a party to this Agreement. - 9.04(b) No Employee shall work for another Employer or do refrigeration or airconditioning work on his own account while in the employ of the Employer. - 9.05 The Employer shall be responsible to provide for and exercise proper supervision to guide and direct the working force.
+If agreed upon by the Employer and a simple majority of the Employees, the lunchperiod may be from 12:00 Noon to 1:00 p.m. with quitting time at 5:00 p.m. or from 8:30 a.m. to 5:30 p.m. with one hour for lunch.

+- 9.02 All Employees shall be at their places of work with their tools at the starting time of their shift. - 9.03 Journeymen shall install all refrigeration and air-conditioning work in accordance with Municipal Rule, Code Requirements, contract specifications, in a safe and workmanlike manner. - 9.04 (a) The Union shall not supply members to any company or Employer who is not aparty to this Agreement. - (b) No Employee shall work for another Employer or do refrigeration or air-conditioning work on his own account while in the employ of the Employer. - 9.05 The Employer shall be responsible to provide for and exercise proper supervision to guide and direct the working force.
 On each job employing four (4) men, one man will be a foreman who will be permitted to work with the tools.
 After eight (8) men, including the foreman, there shall be no working foreman.
-Any additional foreman will be at the absolute discretion of the Employer.

-- 9.07 Employees who have worked more than ten (10) hours shall be entitled to a hot meal, supplied by the employer, or an allowance of \$15.00.
+Any additional foreman will be at the absolute discretion of the Employer. - 9.07 Employees who have worked more than ten (10) hours shall be entitled to a hot meal, supplied by the employer, or an allowance of fifteen (\$15.00).
 He shall also be entitled to the same every four (4) hours thereafter. - 9.08 Employees, when instructed by their Employers to report to work but are unable to work due to inclement weather conditions, or other conditions beyond the Employer's control, shall be paid for two (2) hours at the applicable rate of pay for reporting in good faith.
 The employee must remain on the job for the two (2) hours or be released by his immediate supervisor to qualify for the above.